South Jersey Car Accident AttorneyRequest a Free Consultation

 South Jersey’s No-Fault Insurance Laws

 New Jersey’s insurance law system is not fault-based as it is in many states.
 Instead, most car accident victims make claims against their own insurance policies even if the other driver was at fault.
 Depending on the choices you made when you bought your policy, you may or may not be able to sue the party at fault for the accident for a payout from their policy.
-Our motorcycle accident attorneys in South Jersey also know that some policies allow unlimited rights to sue for pain and suffering as well as more tangible financial damages.

 It takes a knowledgeable attorney to counteract common tactics used by insurance companies to undervalue or deny claims, including:

-- Calling very soon after the accident with an offer for a low settlement when you don’t yet know the true extent of damages
+- Calling very soon after the accident with an offer for a low settlement offer when you don’t yet know the true extent of damages

 - Claiming that your medical treatment isn’t necessary